Looking for the best things to do in Moab Utah?

 You’ll learn everything you’ve ever wanted to know about Moab’s terrain.
-You’ll see the legendary arches, and even explore off the beaten path sites.
+You’ll see the legendary arches and even explore off-the-beaten-path sites.
 Many tours take in epic sights from sandstone fins to dinosaur footprints.

 Many of these tours include a 4WD through the desert, which lets you cross two things off your bucket list at once.

-The area of Hells Revenge is known for three things, hiking, biking, and 4 by 4 safaris.
+The area of Hell’s Revenge is known for three things: hiking, biking, and 4-by-4 safaris.
 The trail intersects with Slick Rock at specific points.

-But, for those looking for the best things to do in Moab that involve jumping into a desert buggy, pushing the pedal to the metal along petrified dunes, then it’s hard to beat Hell’s Revenge.
+But, for those looking for the best things to do in Moab… that involve jumping into a desert buggy, pushing the pedal to the metal along petrified dunes.
+Then it’s hard to beat Hell’s Revenge.